MSPCA-Angell Headquarters

 DON’T be discouraged.
 Remember that most meaningful legislation takes years to become law.

 When placing your call to a member of the Massachusetts State Legislature, you can call the legislator’s office directly or use the general number of (617) 722-2000 and ask to be connected to the correct office.
-If your elected official is unavailable to speak to you, ask to speak to the staff person who handles the issue you are concerned about.
+If your state legislator is unavailable to speak to you, ask to speak to the staff person who handles the issue you are concerned about.

 DO follow all of the above tips.
 And also remember: